xylophonez/urbit-visor/guides/building-urbit-web-apps/README.md

 ## Scries

-Fro mehre we'll declare a function, `checkChannelExists`, to check whether our notebook channel exists already.
+From here we'll declare a function, `checkChannelExists`, to check whether our notebook channel exists already.
 First of all we'll `scry` the list of all channels our ship is subscribed to, and log them to the console.

 ```ts
 function setData() {